funkhaus/wp-shopify/README.md

 ### Setting Up External Custom Styling
 If you want custom styling on the Shopify side of the site, you'll need to set up a couple files on your Shopify account. _Remember that you'll still have to edit any email notifications by hand in your Shopify account settings._

 __If you just want to be able to edit the CSS in the Shopify editor__, you can upload `/shopify/wp-shopify-theme` at your store's `admin/themes` page.
+You can edit `wp-shopify.css` in the Assets folder from there and see your changes immediately.

-__If you want to set up custom external styling (say, from a CSS file hosted on your own server)__, the process is a little more complicated:

-Go to your Shopify themes page (`https://YOUR-STORE-NAME.myshopify.com/admin/themes`), click the ellipsis to the left of 'Customize Theme', and click 'Edit HTML/CSS.'
-Copy the contents of `/shopify/theme.liquid` from this repo to the `theme.liquid` file in your Shopify theme, replacing the contents of the original `theme.liquid` file entirely.
+__If you want to set up custom external styling (say, from a CSS file hosted on your own server)__, go to your Shopify themes page (`https://YOUR-STORE-NAME.myshopify.com/admin/themes`), click the ellipsis to the left of 'Customize Theme', and click 'Edit HTML/CSS.'
+Add in this line: `<link rel="stylesheet" href="YOUR_STYLESHEET_URL_HERE">` to load in an external stylesheet.

-Look for the line `<link rel="stylesheet" href="YOUR_STYLESHEET_URL_HERE">` in the newly-pasted content and replace your stylesheet URL accordingly. **Note that you'll need to deliver your stylesheet over `https` rather than `http` because of Shopify's security settings** - usually this is just a matter of adding the `s` to `http` in the URL.
+**Note that you'll need to deliver your stylesheet over `https` rather than `http` because of Shopify's security settings** - usually this is just a matter of adding the `s` to `http` in the URL.

-You can use your own custom stylesheet or the example stylesheet included in `/css/shopify.css` to set up your own styling.

 **Note that we removed links from the site-header by default.** If you want a link to your shop in your site-header (ie, the logo or name of the shop), use the `/shopify/theme--links-in-header.liquid` file instead of the default `theme.liquid` file.